suodrazah/murdoch_blocklist/README.md

 # Murdoch Blocklist

-**Are you sick of the Murdoch media empires ever growing reach?
+**Are you sick of the ever growing reach of the Murdoch media empire?
 Would you prefer to not give him your traffic?
 Good, me too.**

 This is simply a list created for my personal use in blocking Murdoch assets at a DNS level.
 Feel free to make use of it as you see fit.

 Specifically created for Pi-hole compatibility.

-Personally, manually and irregularly updated by myself.
+Manually and irregularly updated by myself.

 Feel free to provide suggestions, or anything that I may have missed.
 I'll vet this information and then commit it.